carloliveros/uce-scripts/UCE pipeline.md

 quality checking of reads.
 Create a folder in your work folder and copy all raw read files in that folder.

 Create a configuration file for illumiprocessor.py.
-This file will tell illumiprocessor.py which index from the sequence reads corresponds to which individual (combos section), the sequences corresponding to each index, what adapter sequences was used for the Illumina run (adapters section) so it can remove fragments of those (with the appropriate indices inserted in the asterisks), the input file names (params section), and what name to use in the output files (remap section).
 USE ALL SMALL LETTERS FOR NAMES.

-Open a text editor and create the mapping file as follows:

 For illumiprocessor Version 2: